spotproxy-project/spotproxy/iceball/README.md

 ```

 ### Running Tests in AWS
 For configuring AWS spot instances and running tests on them, refer to AWS Guide.pdf

+### Common Errors
+Sometimes due to tor network being unstable there will be erros such as "No circuits are opened.
+Relaxed timeout".
+In this case wait for 30 minutes - one day and try again.